Eschatologue/CM_wiki/docs/class/ranger/beast-master.md

 ### Level 7: Exceptional Training

-When you use your Bonus Action to command your Primal Companion beast to take an action, you can also command it to take the Dash, Disengage, Dodge, or Help action as a Bonus Action.
+When you use your **:rsc-b: Bonus Action**{ .rsc } to command your Primal Companion beast to take an action, you can also command it to take the Dash, Disengage, Dodge, or Help action as a  **:rsc-b: Bonus Action**{ .rsc }.

 In addition, whenever the beast hits with an attack and deals damage, it can deal your choice of Force damage or its normal damage type.